 |💰 Best budget hotel:||Apartments and Rooms Bonkan Hvar|

-🎬 To get an overall idea of where to stay in Hvar, check out this short video:
+🎬 To get an overall idea of Hvar, check out this short video, or continue reading:

-10 Best Areas to Stay in Hvar for tourists
+Best areas to Stay in Hvar for tourists are:

 The district around the harbor where the ferries dock is busy at any time.
 Those ferries arrive from the mainland but also link Hvar with other islands.
 There is a beautiful waterfront promenade around the marina and excellent beaches.